-Actions Supports Difficulty Require right of way restoration by contractor, developer or utility companies to comply with latest ADA and City standards prior to issuing additional permits, certificates of occupancy or obtaining future site plan or other approvals.
-See design Action 1.4 Safety, Equity, Mobility, Active partnerships High Change parking ramp exit requirements to include mirrors and messaging to prioritize pedestrians; rather than alerting pedestrians that a car is approaching, messaging should alert drivers that a pedestrian or bicyclist is approaching.
-Safety, Equity, Active partnerships Medium DO ACTION 7.3 Improve driveway sightlines on high volume entrances and exits, particularly along High Injury Streets.
-Safety, Equity, Mobility Medium Require developers to implement public realm improvements called for in the Street Design Guide including filling public sidewalk gaps in conjunction with approvals for building construction and site modification.
-See design Action 1.4 Prosperity, Active partnerships Medium ACTION 7.5 Secure transportation easements for public pedestrian walkways in coordination with development.
-Mobility, Active partnerships Medium Encourage the use of skyways as transportation routes by requiring convenient and easily accessible vertical connections between the skyway system and the public sidewalks, particularly along transit corridors and the Pedestrian Priority Network.
-Use the development review and permitting process in collaboration with the Department of Community Planning and Economic Development and continue to work with partners to update wayfinding and signage standards in the Minneapolis skyway system.
-Equity, Prosperity, Mobility, Active partnerships Medium
+Actions Suppo rts Difficulty ACTION 7.1 2020-2023 (YEARS 0-3); ON-GOING Require right of way restoration and/or utility relocation by contractor, developer or utility companies to comply with latest ADA and City standards prior to issuing additional permits, certificates of occupancy or obtaining future site plan or other approvals.
+See Design Action 1.4 Safety, Ed Mobility, partners Active High ACTION 7.2 2020-2023 (YEARS 0-3); ON-GOING Change parking ramp exit requirements to include mirrors and messaging to prioritize pedestrians; rather than alerting pedestrians that a car is approaching, messaging should alert drivers that a pedestrian or bicyclist is approaching.
+Safet Equity, A partners ctive Medium ACTION 7.3 2024-2027 (YEARS 4-7); ON-GOING Improve driveway sightlines on high volume entrances and exits, particularly along High Injury Streets.
+Safety, Eo Mobil Medium ACTION 7.4 2020-2023 (YEARS 0-3); ON-GOING Work with developers to implement public realm improvements called for in the Street Design Guide including filling public sidewalk gaps in conjunction with approvals for building construction and site modification.
+See Design Action 1.4 Prospe Activ partners re .
+Medium ACTION 7.5 2020-2023 (YEARS 0-3); ON-GOING Secure transportation easements for public pedestrian walkways in coordination with development.
+Mobility, a Medium ACTION 7.6 2020-2023 (YEARS 0-3); ON-GOING Recognize the use of skyways as transportation routes by requiring convenient and easily accessible vertical connections between the skyway system and the public sidewalks, particularly along transit corridors and the Pedestrian Priority Network.
+Use the development review and permitting process in collaboration with the Department of Community Planning and Economic Development and continue to work with partners to update wayfinding and signage standards Equit Prospe Mobility, partners rity, Active ships Medium continued d on next pag